iiko-go/iiko-go/README.md

 		return
 	}

-	// You can alswo use custom options (for example, iiko.WithCustomTimeout to set a custom timeout for one API request). res, err = client.StopLists(stoplistRequest, iiko.WithCustomTimeout(5*time.Second))
+	// You can alswo use custom options.
+	// For example, iiko.WithCustomTimeout() will set a custom timeout for one API request. res, err = client.StopLists(stoplistRequest, iiko.WithCustomTimeout(5*time.Second))
 	if err != nil {
 		fmt.Println(err)